top of page

 AN INTRODUCTION

-Leaving Home: Immigration Through the Eyes of Children is an interactive retreat experience for Adults and Teens hosted in the heart of the beautiful Sonoran Desert in Oro Valley, Arizona.
-The retreat focuses on the impact of migration on children and families and the ways in which we can welcome them and engage in action on their behalf.
+Leaving Home: Immigration Through the Eyes of Children is an interactive retreat experience for teens and adults hosted in the beautiful Sonoran Desert in southern Arizona.

 REGISTRATION INFORMATION